Kimchi-Making

 1.5 cups of julienned Korean radish

 All the non-essential vegetables that can be put into the marinade are up to your preference.
-Sometimes, I have all these ingredients on hand so I'll put all of them in.
-Other times, I only have 2 of these ingredients and the kimchi still comes out great either way.
+Sometimes, I have all these ingredients on hand, so I'll put all of them in.
+Other times, I only have two of these ingredients, and the kimchi still comes out great either way.

-Another ingredient that some of you may be interested in is sliced-up jalapeno peppers.
+Another ingredient that some of you may be interested in is sliced jalapeno peppers.
 My mom loves incorporating this into her batches.

-The non-essential ingredients should be mixed into your marinade by spoon after the base has been well mixed.
+The non-essential ingredients should be mixed into your marinade with a spoon after the base has been well mixed.

 The Cabbage